Loading...

 About Me

-• I recently completed my assignment as CIO/Head Engineering Stanbic, a leading bank in Uganda.
+• In 2023, I completed my assignment as CIO/Head Engineering Stanbic, a leading bank in Uganda.

 • I previously held a similar role at NSSF Uganda, East Africa's largest pensions fund.